CIS565-Fall-2014/Project3-Pathtracer/README.md

 - Overview write up and performance impact:

 I try to add bump map for objects, but can only realize normal map now.
-To do this, I add a new attribute for each object called BUMP, and when we read the scene file we also read in the normal map's color to a buffer.
-When we do ray intersect, we return the intersect normal according to the color we get from the normal map.
+To do this, I add a new attribute for each object called BUMP, and when renderer reads the scene file, it also stores the normal map's color to a buffer.
+When it does ray intersect, it returns the intersect normal according to the corresponding color in the buffer.
 And here is the scene with normal map(See the detail on the sphere and floor):

 ![Alt text](https://github.com/wulinjiansheng/Project3-Pathtracer/blob/master/windows/Project3-Pathtracer/Project3-Pathtracer/Final%20Images/FinalScene_NormalMap.png)